 Jess and Theresa's

 We first made contact with the Big Man, Bernard Stikfort of the Netherlands, whose website contained much information for Varaderoists and, all important, Richard's message board.
-All that is now history.
+All that is now history, as our means of communictions have changed through websites and Facebook pages.

 (We were too late for VIM1; VIM4 in Greece, VIM8 in Sicily and VIM 11 in Turkey were too far for us;

 We thought that we would give a British view of Varadero riding with this web page, especially as our European friends have done so much for the cause already.
-Below, you will find links to other Varadero sites.
+Above and below, you will find links to other Varadero sites.

 ...and here are a few VIM logos.